grahamedgecombe/arc/README.markdown

-From time to time it may be a good idea to run `run/fsck.sh`, which mounts the disk image and runs `e2fsck` on it, to avoid complaints in the host kernel's log after the requisite number of mounts has passed.
+From time to time it may be a good idea to run `run/fsck.sh`, which mounts the disk image and runs `e2fsck` on it, to avoid complaints in the host kernel's log after the requisite number of mounts have passed.

 ### Patching GRUB